LarryVincent/customer-class/content/objectives/introduction.md

 ### Videos

-Because it is not possible for us to all meet in-person each session, I will be posting many of the lectures as 7-10 minute videos.
+Because Zoom is not an ideal environment for lecture material, I have created a series of 7-10 minute videos that I will post throughout the semester.
+These will usually focus on theoretical material or technical demonstrations that will help you conduct your analyses.
 You are required to watch these videos as part of the course.
-If any video content is optional, I will explicitly mark it.
-I usually upload these videos to Vimeo for the best video and audio quality.
+I upload these videos to Vimeo so that you have the best video and audio quality.
 The videos are password protected.
-I will provide you with the password each week in my all-class email.
+I will provide you with the password each week in my all-class email and on Slack.

 ### Podcast